Saturday, October 12, 2024

 The trench is a coastal sinkhole filled with salt water flowing from the sea via an underground cavern.
 Visitors access the water 30 metres below by descending a steep wooden ladder set against the rock face.
 I climbed down and dived in for a refreshing swim, along with dozens of others.
 I was surprised to find the water was constantly in motion as the ocean’s tidal currents rose and fell.

 I then finished the day with a brief stop at the Sopo’aga Falls.
-This is one of Samoa’s most beautiful falls.
-It drops in a single stream more than 32 metres into a picturesque gully.
-The falls are viewed from a platform sitting on the edge of a jungle-clad cliff.
-This elevated viewpoint delivers a truly majestic photo opportunity.
+It's one of Samoa’s most beautiful falls, dropping 32 metres into a picturesque gully.
+The falls are viewed from a platform along the edge of a jungle-clad cliff.
+Its elevated viewpoint delivers a truly majestic photo opportunity.

 Other highlights from today’s road trip include a chain of colourful flags and potted plants lining the roadside in every village.
 We later learned they’ve been installed for the Commonwealth Heads of Government Meeting (CHOGM) scheduled in Apia from 21-26 October.
 It’s the first CHOGM to be held in a Pacific Small Island Developing State so the locals are going all out to impress their elite VIP visitors.